obeshor/Udagram-Microservices/README.md

 	- `kubectl apply -f env-secret.yaml`
 	- `kubectl apply -f env-configmap.yaml`
 - Apply all other yaml files:
-    - ` remember to run first frontend, feed and user, before running reverseproxy`
+    - `Remember to run first frontend, feed and user, before running reverseproxy`
     - `kubectl apply -f .`

 #### Check pods status
--   `kubectl get all`
+-   `kubectl get all : to see pods, services, deployments and replicasets `

 #### Connect the services with port forwarding
-- Use port forwarding to the frontend and reverse proxy services:
-    - `Note: The port forwarding must be done in separate terminals, otherwise, it won't work.`
+- Use port forwarding to the frontend and reverse proxy services, note that : The port forwarding must be done in separate terminals, otherwise, it won't work.
 	- `kubectl port-forward service/frontend 8100:8100`
 	- `kubectl port-forward service/reverseproxy 8080:8080`

 ### CD/CI

 The CI tool used here is Travis CI
-- Sign up for [TravisCI](https://travis-ci.com/) and connect your Github repository to TrivisCL
+- Sign up for [TravisCI](https://travis-ci.com/) and connect your Github repository to TravisCI
 - Add `.travis.yml` file to the git repository
 A new commit to this repository will create an automatic build.